qtnc/swan/docs/embedding.md

 - setXXX, such as setBool, setNum, setString, etc. sets the given stack index to the specified value.
 The value previously present at that place is erased.
 - pushXXX, such as pushBool, pushNum, pushString, etc. pushes the given value at the top of the stack, making it grow by one element.

-To complete the general list, *pop* removes the top value of the stack, making it shrink by one unit.
+To complete the general list, *pop* removes the top value of the stack, making it shrink by one unit, and there are also a few other stack manipulation functions to move and/or copy elements around.

 ## Calling Swan from C++
 ### Loading code